r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 # 1 - research:
 In this stage (research) i have used online articles from diferent websites<br />
-to store interesting bash commands to be used into gathering target sys informations.
+to store interesting bash commands that can be used in gathering target sys info.

       # system information
       id